 Working from home may be more common these days, with many companies offering flexible work arrangements post-pandemic.
 But if you prefer a more conducive environment, co-working spaces offer an alternative to the rigidity of traditional offices.
 Many of them come with bonus luxuries you can’t find at home too, like cafes and beer taps!

 For those used to hot-desking and minimalist spaces, co-working space veteran The Co. easily fits the bill.
 They are no stranger to buzzy corporate types and creatives alike, and offers offices at either their OG High Street building or at Duxton.
-Individual desks go for $45 a day, $350 for 10 visits a month and $600 monthly, while a swanky office suite can set you back $700-990 per person.
+A one-day visit goes for $45, five visits cost $200.
+Unlimited visits will set you back $350.

 Address: 99 Duxton Road, 2F, Singapore 089543